HOW DO I APPLY?

 You will be given an Assessment Schedule in September/October which will contain the deadline dates for your assignments.
 The schedule will be updated in January/February for assignments due later in the academic year.

 DO I ORGANISE MY OWN WORK EXPERIENCE IF ITS A MANDATORY PART OF MY COURSE?

 Yes, you will organise your own work placement.
 Your Work Experience teacher will assist you.

 Results will be posted usually in July.
 Results will not be given over the phone.
 Students taking QQI courses will be issued with provisional results in mid-May.

 WHEN IS GRADUATION?

-Graduation takes place in late November/early December at the O’Reilly Hall in UCD.
-We will write to eligible graduates in October to give them all the details.
+Graduation takes place in late May in the O’Reilly Hall in UCD.
+Eligible graduates will be invited in mid May.

 HOW DO I ARRANGE TO SEE A GUIDANCE COUNSELLOR?